openorch/openorch/docs-source/docs/services/user-svc.md

 ### Static

-Static roles, such as `user-svc:admin` and `user-svc:user` defined by the `User Svc` are primarily used for simple role-based access control: in the Singulatron UI and API you can edit static roles to add or remove endpoints a user can call.
+Static roles, such as `user-svc:admin` and `user-svc:user` defined by the `User Svc` are primarily used for simple role-based access control: in the Superplatform UI and API you can edit static roles to add or remove endpoints a user can call.

 > If you are looking at restricting access to endpoints in other ways, you might be interested in: [Policy Svc](/docs/services/policy-svc).